libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Launch Ai Tutorial YouTube Channel

 # Changelog:
+**0.044d**

+• Added Embedding Selection Menu, for now only Sentence Transformers and Hugging Face Embeddings are available.

 **0.044c**

 •New Gui for Aetherius.
 Most Chatbot modes are now consolidated under one Ui.